Mallion: The Violin

-The functionality of Mallion differs from the violin in that it is just as spectacular, but it can be far more physically demanding than your average acoustic model.
+The functionality of Mallion differs from an average acoustic violin, in that it is just as spectacular, but it can be far more physically demanding.

 Because of the powerful weight, design and mass of the instruments, they must be played with more strength and will.
 Not only is the Mallion violin bladed on either side of the body (a highly useful distinction for defending one’s self or ego), but it is too heavy to be supported by the chin and shoulder.